-Remuneration to the external auditor, Crowe U.K. LLP, for audit services relating to the year of account for the City's Cash consolidated financial statements including the audit of the individual charities consolidated within City's Cash but excluding the audit Barking Power Ltd and Thames Power Services Ltd (whose audit fees are disclosed separately in those financial statements) amounted to £118,500 (2020/21: £175,000 was payable to the auditors BDO LLP inclusive of 2019/20 overrun cost of £14,000).
-No other fees were payable to Crowe U.K. LLP for non-audit services during the year (2020/21: no other fees were payable to the auditors BDO LLP).
+Remuneration to the external auditor, Crowe U.K. LLP, for audit services relating to the year of account for the City's Cash consolidated financial statements including the audit of the individual charities consolidated within City's Cash but excluding the audit of Barking Power Ltd and Thames Power Services Ltd (whose audit fees are disclosed separately in those financial statements) amounted to £202,950 (2021/22: £176,250.
+An additional £118,000 was also payable for 21/22 audit overruns.)

+City's Cash paid £19,800 to Crowe U.K. LLP for non-audit services during the year relating to Teachers' Pension work (2021/22: £11,000).